aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

 ```

+You can set up another script that accesses the database and performs these queries periodically and connect it with a notification service that can inform you if anything relevant is found.
+Simple notification services can be email, telegram, discord bots, etc.

 ## Customizing the Crawler

 The crawler is customizable to suit your needs and its behavior can be modified by changing the parameters in `conf/search_config.json`.
 The following parameters can be modified: